6 Author Website Tips for Success

 About Page

 If you want to know more about the product, you’ll be scanning for a product listing page.
 But if you’re more interested in the creator or business, that About page will be your target.
 What happens next?
-You browse the About page and decide to either continue learning more about the product and company or you click away to something more interesting.
+You browse the About page and decide to either continue learning more about the product and company or click away to something more interesting.

 Your About page serves two critical roles: to draw a user in and to steer them to further pages on your site.